Valsraj Menon is a doctor from Kerala who has been treating coronavirus patients.

 On hearing this news, my family, friends and elderly parents were worried for my health and safety.
 There was a palpable sense of anxiety on board the flight.
 But there was also something else: a surprising spirit of faith emerging in conversations.
 Only faith could help in this time of uncertainty.

 When I landed in London, I was contacted by a friend whose elderly mother was stranded in India; she was one of the 20 passengers offloaded from the flight.
 Eventually, she was able to rejoin her family.
 She is now back in London, after having spent six weeks in isolation in India.
 What is striking here is this woman’s spirit of gratitude.
 In spite of everything, she remains grateful for being safe and alive.
 This is remarkable.

 The disaster-planning mindset used in confronting this crisis has forced many to sacrifice some humanity — including kindness and compassion.
 Let me be quick to add that innovative and creative approaches, some using technology, have also been put to use.
-The family of the 90-year-old gentleman organized a Zoom prayer meeting which was joined by people around the world to celebrate his life.
-Faith organizations have also shown adaptability, flexibility and resilience to this regard.
+The family of the 90-year-old gentleman organized a Zoom prayer meeting and people around the world joined the meeting to celebrate his life.
+Faith organizations have also shown adaptability, flexibility and resilience in this regard.
 However, nothing can ever replace the human presence of the loved one.

 We often hear people speak of the “new normal” and I have my reservations about this.
 While are all willing to embrace the good things that have emerged, we also cherish the good things of the “old normal.”
 We want some of that back.

 The COVID-19 crisis has been a wake-up call.
 Let us hope that we can all take this opportunity to look inward and reclaim our values.
 We certainly will be able to cherish even better some of the things that we missed during the lockdown.

 Let us look forward to the future with a reinvigorated spirit of faith — and look forward, as well, to welcoming the days of the “old-new normal.”